 I promised you guys a post on what’s in my gym bag this week.
 Truth is, I’m not really in the mood to go over all of the things I can’t use in the coming weeks.
 I found out I have a herniated disk, and I’m kind of annoyed.
 I know I’m not a fancy sportsman at an elite level.
 I get that, but my sport is important to me, it’s what gets me moving every day.
-So instead of going over my stupid gym bag full of goodies that help me lift heavy things with awesome ambition, (Can you feel the tension in my tone?)
-I’m sharing with you my 5 Stages of Strongman’s grief.
+So instead of going over my stupid gym bag full of goodies that help me lift heavy things with grand ambition, (Can you feel the tension in my tone?), I’m sharing with you my 5 Stages of Strongman’s grief.
 Is that a thing?
 Well, I’m making it a thing.

 Shock and denial

 Qu-est ce que f*ck?
 I’ve had tightness in my lower back for a long time.
 It’s not uncommon for anyone who trains this sport, or any sport for that matter, to have aches and pains along the way, so I shrugged it off and assumed it would run its course.
 I added a little more stretching to my regimen and held each position with intention.
-Surely a little extra MobileU would do the trick, and I’d be up and at it in no time.
+Admittedly a little extra MobileU would do the trick, and I’d be up and at it in no time.
 When things got rough, I had a few cupping sessions done with Susan over at QuestPTS, and always walked out feeling hopeful that tomorrow would be a better day.
-Every time the feeling would creep back I would simply assume that I hadn’t stretched properly, and I’d hit the mat.
-You can imagine my dismay when the chiro examined me and announced that it was more than just a wound up knot.
+Every time the feeling would creep back I would just assume that I hadn’t appropriately stretched, and I’d hit the mat.
+You can imagine my dismay when the chiro examined me and announced that it was more than just a wound up the knot.

 Pain and Guilt